 Watch this video to find out more.

 Here are the statistics.
-Today in Northern Ireland 10 people will suffer a heart attack.
-12 people will have a stroke, even people as young as Philip.
-And 1 in every 7 deaths will result from respiratory disease.
+Today in Northern Ireland almost 13 people per day are admitted to hospital with a heart attack.
+10 people per day are admitted to hospital with a stroke, even people as young as Philip.
+And there are around 5 deaths per day from a respiratory illness.
 In addition to this over 200,000 people are living with long term chest, heart, or stroke conditions.
-In fact, 40% of adults deaths in Northern Ireland are from chest, heart or stroke conditions.
+In fact, 36% of adults deaths in Northern Ireland are from chest, heart or stroke conditions.
 Your money helps us care for those people and their families and enables us to work towards preventing these illnesses in the future.
-Click here to find out how many people we worked with in 2014-15.
+Click here to find out how many people we worked with in 2015-16.

 This is how we use your money to help others: